+Selected Federalist Papers such as numbers 1, 9, 39, 51, and 78 (1787–1788)

+Selected responses by Anti-Federalists (1787-1789) The Federal Farmer (Richard Henry Lee) and Centinel

+Thomas Jefferson, First Inaugural Address (1801)

+Alexis de Tocqueville, Democracy in America, Volumes I and II (1835, 1839)

+Justice Robert M. Jackson: Opinion for the Supreme Court in West Virginia State Board of Education v.
+Barnette (1943)

+Margaret Chase Smith, “Declaration of Conscience” Speech (1950)

-Topic 2: Purposes, Principles, and Institutions of Government in the United States
+Topic 2.
+Purposes, principles, and institutions of government in the United States

 Supporting Question: How are the founding principles reflected in contemporary debates over the role of government?

-Students explain how purposes, principles, and institutions of government for the American people are established in the United States Constitution and reflected in the Massachusetts Constitution.
-They also describe the structures and functions of United States constitutional government at national, state, and local levels, and practice skills of citizenship in relationship to their constitutional government.

-Clarification statement: The study of the purposes, principles and institutions of government in the United States builds on material studied in the eighth grade civics course and US History I, but with a focus on analysis of case studies and current examples that illustrate the content.
+Clarification statement: The study of the purposes, principles and institutions of government in the United States builds on material studied in the grade 8 civics course and US History I, but with a focus on analysis of case studies and current examples that illustrate the content.

 Compare and contrast governments that are unitary, confederate, and federal.